BlueSilverCat/edit-numbers/README.md

     * modify
       Modify matching numbers by arithmetic options.
   * edit button
-    Replace a selected number.
+    Redigits a selected number.
   * edit all button
-    Replace all matching numbers.
+    Redigits all matching numbers.
   * new line input
     Input a new line number.
   * new line button